Shelli Koester – Career Planning/Military &Technical Training Counselor

 It has been said that “There are two great days in a person’s life: the day you were born and the day you discover why.”
 I truly believe I was born to be a teacher and a counselor and it is my passion to help others find what they were born to do.

-As an Education/Organizational Communications undergraduate of Kearney State and Secondary School Counseling grad from UNK, I bring to Monarch High 25+ years of education experience including K-12, 6-8, 7-12, community and graduate colleges.
-My varied experience allows me to bring a broad perspective to post-high planning.
-As wonderful as my previous experiences have been, I often felt like I had to be a ‘jack of all trades.’
-I am SO EXCITED to be able to specialize in my domain, Career Planning & Military, and it happens to be the domain that I would have chosen if given the choice.
+As an Education/Organizational Communications undergraduate of Kearney State and Secondary School Counseling grad from UNK, I bring to Monarch High over 25 years of education experience including K-12, 6-8, 7-12, community and graduate colleges.
+My varied experience allows me to bring a broad perspective to post-high planning yet I am excited to be able to specialize in my career-planning domain.
+I cannot imagine a better fit for my experience and my passion.

-Everyone has pet peeves.
-One of mine is when my students start sentences with “I’m only…” For example, “I’m only going to a community college.”
-Or “I’m only joining the military.”
-Or “I’m only going to work after I graduate.”
-The only “I’m only…” that will frustrate me is when a student ‘only’ waits to see what happens.
-My personal goal is to empower each of our students to explore their interests and skills to help them find a good career fit whether that means a 4-year college (If so, Mrs. Herberner will become your primary guidance contact, expert and advocate.), community college or technical school, apprenticeship, or preparing to go straight into the workforce or military.
+I will present career lessons to freshmen and junior classes.
+I will also work with students individually and in small groups as needed.
+My personal goal is to empower each of our students to explore their interests and skills to help them find a good career fit whether that means a 4-year college (If so, Mrs. Herbener will become the primary guidance contact, expert and advocate.), community college or technical school, apprenticeship, or preparing to go straight into the workforce or military.

 Seems like a great time to get started so….

 Chart Your Course by Career Planning